uawds/uawds.github.io/_pages/synthetic_data.md

   {% include archive-single.html %}
 {% endfor %}

-This is the page for all the data generated
+This is the page for all the data generated!